- 2021-2022 Back to School Plan

 Health & Safety

 Hand hygiene is a simple and effective defense against COVID-19 and other infectious diseases.
-Hand hygiene includes hand washing with soap and water or using alcohol-based sanitizer.
+Hand hygiene includes hand washing with soap and water and using alcohol-based sanitizer.

 Students, staff, and visitors should perform hand hygiene frequently during the day; hand washing with soap and water is preferred when hands are visibly soiled.